vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 4. **See the difference** — Compare file sizes before and after (prepare to be impressed)

+5. **Run a test** — Compare the response from the compressed model to the original model

 When you're done, come back and we'll dive into the advanced stuff.

 ## 🎯 Next Steps